ankitkumar04100/DevPersona/CODE_OF_CONDUCT.md

 - Publishing others’ private information without permission

 ## Enforcement
-Instances of abusive behavior may be reported by contacting the project team at [your-email@example.com].
+Instances of abusive behavior may be reported by contacting the project team at devpost.